Weatherization Assistance Program (WAP), Home Energy Assistance (HEA), Building Weatherization Program (BWP)

-This three part program assists low-income households by improving the safety and comfort of the home, while also reducing energy waste.
-The agency will assess the needs of the home and provide weatherization, heating repairs, or other energy-related services within the program regulations.
-This program focuses on energy reduction, rather than rehabilitation.
-The agency will conduct an energy audit to determine cost-effective ways of reducing energy waste, as well as a follow-up inspection after contractors have performed the labor.
+This three-part program is designed to assist low-income households by improving the safety and comfort of the home, while also focusing on energy reduction, reducing household energy costs.
+The Agency will conduct a comprehensive Energy Audit to determine cost effective ways of reducing energy waste, as well as a follow-up inspection once the work has been completed.

 - Ages Served: All

 - Geographic Area: Merrimack and Belknap Counties

 - Eligibility is determined by income verification with enrollment in the Fuel or Electric Assistance Benefits program

 - Homeowners (both stick-built and manufactured homes) and renters (with landlord permission) are eligible

 - Homes previously weatherized through the WAP program after September 1994 are not eligible